Tudor IT Process Assessment: The TIPA classes of assessment

 Like in the Standard CMMI Appraisal Method for Process Improvement (SCAMPI), there are three different classes of assessment in TIPA.
 A TIPA assessment can be performed using Class 1, 2 or 3 depending on the level of confidence required on the assessment results, and on the amount of resources available to perform that assessment.
 TIPA Class 1 requires more resources than TIPA Class 2 and TIPA Class 2 requires more resource than TIPA Class 3.

-TIPA Class 1 is the most reliable class, it allow having a very high level of objectivity, rigor and confidence in the assessment result thanks to a large collection of evidence, more than the two other classes.
+TIPA Class 1 is the most reliable class; it allows a high level of objectivity, rigor and confidence in the assessment result, thanks to a large collection of evidence, over and above the other two classes.

 TIPA Class 2 corresponds to the original TIPA assessment method; it is a good balance between required resources and the usability of the assessment results.

 TIPA Class 3 is the less exhaustive assessment method.
 It requires less resources, rating evidence and time than the two other classes, but also provides limited assessment results with minimal process analysis.